Joseph diGenova: False claims of fraud related to the 2020 presidential election

 In November 2020, President Donald Trump named diGenova, Toensing, Sidney Powell and Jenna Ellis to join a legal team led by Rudy Giuliani to challenge the results of the 2020 presidential election in which Trump was defeated.

 On November 30, 2020, diGenova used an appearance on The Howie Carr Show (released on YouTube) to call for Chris Krebs to be "drawn and quartered.
 Taken out at dawn and shot".
 DiGenova's specific criticism was that Krebs "thinks the election went well".
 Krebs was the former Director of the Cybersecurity and Infrastructure Security Agency for the United States Department of Homeland Security and had been fired by Trump earlier that month for contradicting Trump's false and baseless claims of widespread election fraud.
 On December 8 Krebs filed a civil lawsuit against diGenova, the Trump campaign, and Newsmax TV, accusing them of "defamation, intentional infliction of emotional distress, aiding and abetting, and civil conspiracy".
 He said that he has received "a barrage of threats and harassment" as a result of diGenova's comments and "faces a genuine risk of imminent harm."

 DiGenova and his wife were among several Trump associates who were emailed by OANN anchor Christina Bobb on December 13, 2020, regarding efforts by Republicans in seven states to appoint false electors and create fraudulent certificates of ascertainment to be submitted to vice president Mike Pence for certification on January 6, 2021.

 Second Trump presidency

 JFK assassination documents release

 Three days after entering office for the second time in January 2025, Trump signed an executive order to declassify the remaining documents pertaining to the assassination of John F. Kennedy within 15 days.
 More than 60,000 documents were released two months later on March 18.
 The unredacted documents included the Social Security numbers and other sensitive personal data of former congressional staffers including diGenova.
 In response, diGenova announced his intent to sue the National Archives for violating the Privacy Act of 1974.

+Investigating federal officials who investigated Trump

+In April 2026, diGenova was selected by the Department of Justice to lead an inquiry "into whether former federal officials committed crimes in investigating President Trump".
+In September 2026, diGenova resigned.
+He told the New York Post, "If you want indictments where there's no evidence, you have an ethical problem."
+Later, he clarified his position to The Associated Press, saying that while he believed there was evidence of wrongdoing, "some people want to get there faster than others--and you can't do that."

+In September 2026, diGenova resigned as the prosecutor overseeing a Justice Department investigation into officials involved in investigations of Donald Trump, following disagreements with Justice Department officials over the scope and pace of the probe.